No-Name-Yet-Exist/Conceptual-Topology/axioms.md

     6.4.
 Subobject Classifier Ω</br>
     6.5.
 Conceptual Topos as Fibered Topos</br>
-7. Global Semantic Space: Total Conceptual Space (TCS)</br>
+7. Global Conceptual Space: Total Conceptual Space (TCS)</br>
 Appendix: Simbols and Notations

 <div style="page-break-after: always;"></div>

 # 1. Fibered Conceptual Topology:
-Fibered Conceptual Topology provides a semantic geometric framework wherein each Z-frame (semantic anchor) acts as a base space, with semantic morphic flows forming fibers over these anchors.
-The Yoneda-like interpretation captures concepts as bundles of semantic relations within and across Z-frames.
+Fibered Conceptual Topology provides a conceptual geometric framework wherein each Z-frame (conceptual anchor) acts as a base space, with conceptual morphic flows forming fibers over these anchors.
+The Yoneda-like interpretation captures concepts as bundles of conceptual relations within and across Z-frames.
 This fibered structure serves as the foundation for further constructions in Conceptual Topos.

 ```
 CT := (C, B, π: E → B, Fb := π⁻¹(b), A ≅ b ⋃ Nat(Hom(−, A), Fb))

 Where:
   - C is the category of concepts (objects = words or concepts)
-  - B is the base space of Z-frames (semantic continuity anchors)
+  - B is the base space of Z-frames (conceptual continuity anchors)
-  - E is the total semantic space (word vector embedding space)
+  - E is the total conceptual space (word vector embedding space)
-  - π projects each concept to its semantic base (Z-frame)
+  - π projects each concept to its conceptual base (Z-frame)
-  - Fb is the fiber (semantic morphic chain) over a base b
+  - Fb is the fiber (conceptual morphic chain) over a base b
   - A ≅ b ⋃ Nat(Hom(−, A), Fb) interprets each concept A via its morphisms relative to its   Z-frame b (Yoneda perspective defined in appendix)
 ```